Jane-Zhang/Module3Project/Codebook.md

 ##Code book for Module 3 Course Project
 ###Date Dictionary for data file name : M3Prjdata.txt

-1. subject
+Column 1. subject
 * data type : Integer
-  * subject identifier
-      1..30  unique identifier of the subject (volunteer within an age bracket of 19-48 years) who carried out the experiment.
+* subject identifier. unique identifier of the subject (volunteer within an age bracket of 19-48 years) who carried out the experiment.
 Total 30 fo them.
+  * 1..30

-2. activity_name
+Column 2. activity_name
 * data type : Factor
 * activity name
-      LAYING
+  * LAYING
-      SITTING
+  * SITTING
-      STANDING
+  * STANDING
-      WALKING
+  * WALKING
-      WALKING_DOWNSTAIRS
+  * WALKING_DOWNSTAIRS
-      WALKING_UPSTAIRS
+  * WALKING_UPSTAIRS

-Note :
-- 3rd column to 68th column are all of type Numeric.
-- Each is a mean or standard deviation measurement of the feature vector with time and frequency domain variables captured for each subject/activity group.
+Note : 3rd column to 68th column are all of type Numeric.
+Each is a mean or standard deviation measurement of the feature vector with time and frequency domain variables captured for each subject/activity. group.
-- For more details on the experiment and all raw measurements captured, please refer to the [link] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) :
+For more details on the experiment and all raw measurements captured, please refer to the [link] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) :

-3. tBodyAcc-mean()-X
+Column 3. tBodyAcc-mean()-X
-4. tBodyAcc-mean()-Y
+Column 4. tBodyAcc-mean()-Y
-5. tBodyAcc-mean()-Z
+Column 5. tBodyAcc-mean()-Z
 6. tBodyAcc-std()-X
 7. tBodyAcc-std()-Y
 8. tBodyAcc-std()-Z